MCP Tool Mode

 4

-Save and copy credentials
+Save and copy the endpoint

 Add Tools